 o Culture

-ROMANIA and BULGARIA are safe, friendly countries to visit but we recommend you should always check the advice of the Foreign & Commonwealth office (Links on the Left).
+ROMANIA and BULGARIA are relatively safe, friendly countries to visit but we recommend you should always check the advice of the Foreign & Commonwealth office (Links above).
 It is important, however, that this advice is always kept into perspective - compare Romania and Bulgaria with other popular tourist destinations such as:

 SPAIN